disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX5-T1-S11.png)

-12. At this point, you may be asked to sign in to the flow, lclick on **Sign in**.
+12. At this point, you may be asked to sign in to the flow, click on **Sign in**.

     ![](images/M01/pp33.png)